 Supporting documents also include consent form(s), surveys, questionnaires, data collection sheets, letters of support from other IRB's, institutions, etc.

 PI’s must then "sign off" / submit the application by applying their iRIS username/password.
 At that point the PI will be prompted to route the submission to their Faculty Advisor, if appropriate.
 All submissions must be routed to a director or department chair for approval.

 To ensure the protection of human participants and meet federal regulation guidelines, all research investigators (faculty, staff, and students or key study personnel) must complete, and show verification that they have received appropriate training in such protections.
 Besides the Principal Investigator, key study personnel include those individuals who have contact with subjects or subjects' private, identifiable information for research purposes.
 UCF IRB has access to CITI completion records for those affiliated with UCF.
 We update user training in iRIS as documentation becomes available.

 For more information, please see the UCF Investigator Educational Requirements on the IRB website at http://www.research.ucf.edu/Compliance/IRB/Investigators/training.html.
 CITI is a free, online training course completed as your time allows.
 The modules that most UCF researchers need are the GROUP 2 Social and Behavioral modules; additional modules deal with GROUP 1 Biomedical research.
-The direct link to CITI may be found at http://www.citiprogram.org/.
+Click here for directions on how to access a CITI account.